chapel-lang/chapel/doc/rst/mason-packages/guide/buildingandrunning.rst

 As you can see, new files have been added to the package, the first of which is the ``Mason.lock``.
 You can think of this file as a snapshot of a single run of the program.
-This file "locks" in the settings in which the program ran upon invocation of ``mason run``.
+This file "locks" in the settings in which the program was built upon invocation of ``mason build``.
 This file can be generated manually with the ``mason update`` command. ``mason update`` will read the ``Mason.toml``, resolve dependencies, and generate the ``Mason.lock`` based on it's contents.